distancify/handbook/sop/release-manager/saas.md

 - Create Release Board Item
 - After the sprint:
-  - Create and Deploy Release Candidate (RC) to Staging
+  - Create and Deploy Version to Staging
 - After testing and approval by client:
   - Upon Client Approval
   - Deploy to production